-When to Go - Mexico, Guatemala and Belize
+When to go - Mexico, Guatemala and Belize

-There is a chance of hurricanes hitting Mexico’s coastline in September-October, which has little to no effect on the areas further inland, often resulting in stronger-than-usual winds.
+There is a chance of hurricanes hitting Mexico’s coastline in September-October, which has little-to-no effect on the areas further inland, often resulting in stronger-than-usual winds.

 Weather in Guatemala and Belize is very similar to Mexico’s, with a dry winter and a humid summer.
-With lower temperatures up in the hills, make sure to pack a couple of long-sleeved jumpers alongside your t-shirts as it does get a lot cooler in the highlands at night!
+With lower temperatures up in the hills, make sure to pack a couple of long-sleeved jumpers alongside your t-shirts as it does get a lot cooler in the highlands at night.

-Visa & Passport Information
+Visa & passport information

-If you are a British passport holder travelling as a tourist, all you need to do to enter Mexico (and stay there for up to 90 days) is to complete an immigration form on arrival.
-You might be asked for a proof of your return flights so it’s good to have a copy of your e-ticket handy.
+If you’re a British passport holder travelling as a tourist, all you need to do to enter Mexico (and stay there for up to 90 days) is to complete an immigration form on arrival.
+You might be asked for proof of your return flights, so it’s good to have a copy of your e-ticket handy.
 Please keep your visa/immigration form with you as you’ll need to present it on your departure.
 Don’t panic if you lose it along the way – it can be replaced at the immigration office at any international airport in Mexico for around 550 Mexican Pesos (£25).
-Please make sure your passport is valid for 6 months from the date that you’re are back in the UK.
+Please make sure your passport is valid for 6 months from the date that you’re back in the UK.

-IMPORTANT: If the duration of your trip exceeds 90 days OR if you’re planning to get involved in some volunteering during your travels, please contact tye Mexican Embassy in London to arrange a visa in advance.
+IMPORTANT: If the duration of your trip exceeds 90 days OR if you’re planning to get involved in some volunteering during your travels, please contact the Mexican Embassy in London to arrange a visa in advance.

 Travelling to Guatemala and Belize from Mexico

 You won’t need a visa to enter Guatemala or Belize, however, be prepared to pay exit fees of around USD20/25 for Belize, USD5/10 for Guatemala and USD30/35 for Mexico.
-We recommend having USD100 p/p in cash (preferably in small bills) to cover all the border crossing formalities and unexpected expenses.
+We recommend having USD100 p/p in cash (preferably in small notes) to cover all the border crossing formalities and unexpected expenses.